Quasi-Bayesian Inference for Production Frontiers: Inference

 By the first-order condition and simple calculations, we obtain

-The new limit $Z_\infty^{BE}$ is the demeaned version of the limit (i.e., $\tilde{Z}_\infty(k)$) of the original estimator.
-Since $Z_\infty^{BE}$ has the smallest MSE, it must be mean-unbiased.
-This illustrates our ABC approach can automatically correct for the bias of the original estimator.
-Similarly, when $\rho(u) = |u|$, the Bayesian estimator is asymptotically median-unbiased, i.e., it minimizes the mean absolute deviation (MAD).
+The new limit $Z_\infty^{BE}$ is the demeaned version of the limit (i.e., $\tilde{Z}_\infty(k)$) of the original estimator, exactly because it is designed to minimize the MSE.
+This illustrates that our approach can automatically correct for the bias of the original estimator.
+Similarly, when $\ell(u) = |u|$, the quasi-Bayesian estimator is asymptotically median-unbiased, i.e., it minimizes the mean absolute deviation (MAD).